By Chainika Thakar

 Third, and a deeper concept is Deep Learning.
 This concept is known as Deep Learning because it utilises a huge amount of data or the complexities of the information available.
 With that information, the Deep Learning model becomes able enough to identify the errors and correct them on their own without human intervention.
 Since Machine Learning does not use such in-depth information, it can not identify and correct the errors without human involvement.

 Another concept is Neural Networks which is a part of Machine Learning and simply means the concept with which the machines are able to process the information in the same way as humans do for solving various tasks.
 Hence, it is a concept of an artificial neural network which mimics the biological neural network.
+Learn more about how neural network in trading can help enhance your skills.

 Now, Deep Neural Network is an organization of the artificial neural network which helps to give outputs to extremely complex inputs.
 Deep Neural Network plays an important role as they deal with extremely complex inputs to provide apt outputs.